Roadside Parks of Lilac Way

 LOST: Graeser Park SOUTH, Robbinsdale, MN

-Information about this park is scarce, but we found one photo.
+Information about this park is scarce, but we found two photos.
 Like the main Graeser Park NORTH, it had a beehive fireplace.
+It also had a council ring.

 Part of Lilac Way?